chriskrajewski/GTARP.PlayerCountTracker/README.md

-# FiveMPlayerCountFrontEnd

-use api2db_py/api_ingest.py to fetch FiveM API data into Supabase.
+# GTA RP Player and Viewer Count Tracker

+Check it out at https://fivemstats.krtech.io

+## How to build and run!

+- Create your Supabase schema from api2db/sql/sqlSetup.sql

+- Use api2db/edgeFunction to ingest data into Supabase via Supabase Edge Functions on a cron job

-fill in your SUPABASE_URL and SUPABASE_KEY in your .env
+- Fill in your SUPABASE_URL, SUPABASE_KEY, TWITCH_CLIENT, and TWITCH_CLIENT_SECRET in your .env

-run vercel dev if using vercel or next build and next start
+- Run ``` vercel dev ``` if using vercel or ``` next build ``` and ``` next start ```